fengyuanchen/cropper/README.md

     - `width`: the new width of the canvas
     - `height`: the new height of the canvas

-Change the canvas position and size.
+Change the canvas (image wrapper) position and size.

 ### getCropBoxData()